JoaoAlmeida20/ult-samus-dread/README.md

-# ult-samus-dread
+# Dread Samus for Ultimate
-Mod for Smash Ultimate that reworks Samus to take a lot more inspiration from Metroid, specially Dread
+Mod for Smash Ultimate that reworks Samus to take a lot more inspiration from Metroid, specially Dread.